 3. You're willing to give up being an individual contributor

 To be a good manager, you need to shift from being an individual contributor to someone who focuses on how they can improve their team.
-You’re a multiplier (more on this later).
+At the core, you become a multiplier (more on this later).

-This is a critical mindset shift as it’s the difference between an extra hour of productivity here and there for you vs. dozens of hours for your team.
-Each time you sit down and work on making your team more effective can lead to exponential results because you’re dealing with an entire team of people.
+This is a critical mindset shift, as it's the difference between an extra hour of productivity here and there for you vs. dozens of hours for your team.

 4. You have a growth mindset